Location: Northeastern British Columbia, about 37 kilometers from

 for now, here is a photo of Williston Lake Boat Launch area.

 Williston Lake Boat Launch Area Butler Ridge Provincial Park by Hudson's

 9. In case you ever need it, the emergency numbers are

 Emergency Services Phone Numbers for Fort St. John and Hudson's Hope

-10. Alright, so if you would turn right onto Dunlevy
+10. So, if you would turn right onto Dunlevy

-Road at a split seen on photo #8, Butler Ridge trailhead would be right
+Road at a split seen in photo #8, Butler Ridge trailhead would be right

 Elevation: 733 meters.
 There is but one small sign there, which consists